Gold: $1924.70 Silver: $23.63 Platinum: $920.00 90% Junk $1 FV: $16.9 Gold/Silver Ratio: 81.45

 Mexican Gold Pesos

-Vintage Mexican Gold Peso coins are some of the most beautifully designed gold coins in the world.
-While gold prices fluctuate, the popularity of Mexican Peso coins only increases due to the coin's outstanding gold bullion value.
+Mexican Gold Pesos coins are some of the world's most beautifully designed gold coins.
+While gold prices fluctuate, the popularity of Mexican Pesos only increases due to the coin's outstanding gold bullion value.

-Minted at the Mexican Mint in Mexico City, the Mexican Gold Peso is minted with 90% fine Gold and 10% copper.
-The addition of copper during the minting process gives the Gold Peso coins a hardness that pure gold alone cannot provide.
-With the presence of copper, the Mexican Gold Peso coins have a rich history and are proven to withstand the wear of circulation over its extended lifetime.
+Minted at the Mexican Mint in Mexico City, each Gold Peso coin is minted with a mix of 90% fine Gold and 10% copper.
+Adding copper during the minting process provides the Gold Peso coins with a hardness that pure gold alone cannot provide.
+With the presence of copper, the Mexican Gold Peso coins have a rich history and are proven to withstand the wear and tear of circulation over their extended lifetime.

 Gold Peso Specifications